-“Have you ever crossed Panama Canal?”
-One of many questions we mariners encounter while interacting with landlubbers, if they are smart enough not to ask questions like “where do you sleep at night on ship?”.
+“Have you ever crossed the Panama Canal?”
+One of many questions we mariners encounter while interacting with landlubbers is if they are smart enough not to ask questions like “Where do you sleep at night on ship?”.

-Everyone knows that the Panama Canal was built by the United States of America, but very few know that work was in fact started by the French.
-It was Mr Ferdinand de Lesseps, a French diplomat who first started the work back in 1881.
-The work had to be stopped in the year 1894 because yellow fever and malaria claimed lives of an estimated 22,000 workers and spending nearly USD $ 287 million bankrupted Mr Ferdinand de Lesseps.
+Everyone knows that the United States of America built the Panama Canal under President Theodore Roosevelt, but very few know that the French started the work.
+It was Mr. Ferdinand de Lesseps, a French diplomat, who began the work in 1881.
+The work had to be stopped in 1894 because yellow fever and malaria claimed the lives of an estimated 22,000 workers, and spending nearly USD 287 million bankrupted Mr. Ferdinand de Lesseps.

-The left over work was undertaken by Americans in the year 1904 after helping Panama cede from erstwhile ‘Greater Colombia’.
-Under the able leadership of Mr John Frank Stevens and later Major George Washington Goethals as chief engineer, they were able to complete the work in 10 years.
-It was on 15th August 1914, full two years before the target year of 1916, when the Panama Canal was officially inaugurated.
+Americans undertook the leftover work in 1904 after helping Panama cede from erstwhile ‘Greater Colombia.’
+Constructing a dam to provide water for the canal was a challenge.
+However, under the able leadership of Mr. John Frank Stevens and later Major George Washington Goethals as chief engineer, the Madden Dam was built, and the canal was completed in 10 years.
+It was on 15 August 1914, two years before the target year of 1916, when the Panama Canal was officially inaugurated.

 Related Read: A Brief History of the Panama Canal